iLVL-Key/FFXI/gearswap/readme.md

 Version 9.0
 - Overhauled the way Weapon Skills are handled.
 Dramatically simplified WS code.
 Removed the Capped TP and Attack Cap WS sets.
 Will now use, in order: `ws_accuracy` if in High Accuracy Mode (Mode3) > `sets["Weapon Skill Name"].high_buff` if above the Attack Cap Threshold and the set exists > `sets["Weapon Skill Name"]` if the set exists > `weapons_skill`.
 The `.high_buff` sets allow for setting specific gear per WS instead of a single Capped Attack set that overlays on top of any given WS set.
 Will layer `hachirin_no_obi` and `ygnass_resolve_1` sets on top of the base set used as necessary.
 - Added Chocobo Circuit to the list of Town Zones.
-- Adjusted a lot of set names to be easier to read using camelcase.
+- Adjusted a lot of set names to be easier to read using snake_case.
 - Adjusted Notifications to clear after joining a party.
 - Various code cleanup.